Webhooks

 }

 Note: Retries and alert emails are not supported for callback URL webhooks.
-The validation process is the same as regular webhooks — you can obtain the webhook certificate for signature validation from the Surfboard Console Dashboard.
+The validation process is the same as regular webhooks — you can obtain the webhook certificate for signature validation from the Surfboard Developer Portal.

 Handling Duplicate Deliveries